Selah Season | Purpose Life Church

 Reentry

-You submit a written reflection, then meet with the Lead Pastors to review your growth, evaluate your personal project, and discern what your next ministry assignment looks like.
-You reengage gradually from a place of clarity, not pressure.
+You submit a written reflection, then meet with your Selah Facilitator or pastoral leadership to review your growth, evaluate your personal project, and discern what your next ministry assignment looks like.
+You reengage gradually, from a place of clarity rather than pressure.

 • Submit a one page personal reflection